gitter-badger/Pdb2Neo4j/README.md

 `./gradlew bootRun`

-XML PDB files placed under
+Edit the location  of your XML PDB files in the BatchConfig file.
 `src/main/resources/pdb`
 will be bootstrapped into the DB running on your localhost.